 There are a lot of people out there who don’t care for turkey, and if members of your guestlist happen to be among them, it may be good to have some different main dish options.
 Luckily, there are plenty of festive meat choices for the holiday season including Cornish game hens, ham, duck, chicken, prime rib and more.

-According to FARE, some of the most common allergies include cow’s milk, eggs, peanuts, tree nuts, wheat, soy, fish, shellfish and sesame.
+According to Food Allergy Research& Education (FARE), some of the most common allergies include cow’s milk, eggs, peanuts, tree nuts, wheat, soy, fish, shellfish and sesame.
 Several of these are integral ingredients in Thanksgiving dishes.
 For instance, dairy is typically found in mashed potatoes, casseroles and pies.
 Even turkeys can be basted in butter and thus are not dairy-friendly.
 Peanuts, tree nuts and shellfish can even be hiding in your meal, as some cooks are known to incorporate nuts and oysters into stuffing and gravy.
 Wheat (typically in the form of flour) is also prevalent at Thanksgiving and is used in stuffing, gravy, casseroles, rolls and pies.
 To have an allergy-friendly Thanksgiving, call your host and inform them of any allergies ahead of time.
 If you’re worried you won’t have anything to eat, offer to bring an allergen-free side dish (such as roasted vegetables or gluten-, dairy- and nut-free stuffing) to dinner.

 What guests are expected to bring will depend on the host.
 Oftentimes, Thanksgiving is a potluck, and hosts will ask guests to bring a specific side dish to complete the meal while they provide the turkey and gravy.
 If the Thanksgiving you’re going to is not a potluck, ask the host ahead of time if you’re expected to bring something.
 If the answer is no, it’s still polite to bring a bottle of wine or flowers as a thank you.